 Hello Dear Visitor,

-I’m Danielle Fatzinger, PhD, currently Research Policy Officer (previously with the Lab for Academic Culture, and now with the University of Glasgow Library, Information Services) and Graduate Teaching Assistant in the University of Glasgow’s Celtic & Gaelic department.
-I have previous experience as a Digital Curator and Postgraduate Researcher Development Office Intern.
+I’m Danielle Fatzinger, PhD, currently a Programmes Administrator in the Adam Smith Business School at the University of Glasgow.
+I was formerly Research Policy Officer (with the Lab for Academic Culture and the University of Glasgow Library, Information Services) and Graduate Teaching Assistant in the University of Glasgow’s Celtic & Gaelic department.
+I also have previous experience as a Digital Curator and Postgraduate Researcher Development Office Intern.

 My PhD research focuses on manuscript production, patron/scribe relationships, literary culture, and cultural identity through the analysis of four late-seventeenth century Gaelic manuscripts written in Kintyre, Argyll by a scribe named Eoghan MacGilleoin for two Clan Campbell patrons and archival records related to the three men.